 Keep other settings as they are and press the Create button.

-With this step, we have completed the preparation of storage account and we can continue with the creation of Data Lake Analytics service.
+With this step, we have completed the preparation of the storage account and we can continue with the creation of the Data Lake Analytics service.

 Configure Azure Data Lake Analytics